MultiverseLearningProducts/swe/src/mod3/wk2/day2.md

 !(https://www.youtube.com/embed/mLvizyDFLQ4)

 ### Kepner-Tregoe "Root cause analysis"
 The Kepner-Tregoe method is systematic method to analyse a problem and find the root cause of the issue, instead of making assumptions and jumping to conclusions.
-The Apollo 13 team used the Kepner-Tregoe methodology  to bring back the astronauts stranded in space!
+The Apollo 13 Mission Control and NASA engineers used the Kepner-Tregoe methodology to return the astraunants safely back to Earth.

+Kepner-Tregoe training is rigorous, it requires that trainees work through complex simulations that are extremely intellectually challenging.

 There are four basic steps when using the Kepner-Tregoe decision matrix: